-In March 2014, in connection with the issuance of our Cash Convertible Notes, we issued warrants (as described in Note 9, "Debt") for approximately 25.8 million shares of our common stock (subject to antidilution adjustments under certain circumstances) with an exercise price of \$32.0558 per share, subject to customary adjustments.
-The proceeds from the sale of the Warrants, net of issuance costs of approximately \$68.9 million are included as additional paid in capital in the accompanying condensed consolidated balance sheets.
-The Warrants expire as follows: Warrants to purchase 15.2 million shares expire over a period of 50 trading days beginning on December 27, 2018 and Warrants to purchase 10.6 million shares expire over a period of 50 trading days beginning on December 29, 2020.
+In March 2014, in connection with the issuance of our 2019 and 2021 Cash Convertible Notes, we issued warrants (as described in Note 9, "Debt") for approximately 25.8 million shares of our common stock (subject to anti-dilution adjustments under certain circumstances) with an exercise price of \$32.0558 per share, subject to customary adjustments.
+In September 2017, concurrent with the issuance of our 2023 Cash Convertible Notes, we issued warrants (as described in Note 9, "Debt") for approximately 9.7 million shares of our common stock (subject to anti-dilution adjustments under certain circumstances) with an exercise price of \$50.9664 per share, subject to customary adjustments.
+The proceeds from the sale of the Warrants, net of issuance costs, of approximately \$68.9 for the 2019 and 2021 Notes and approximately \$45.6 million for the 2023 Notes are included as additional paid in capital in the accompanying condensed consolidated balance sheets.
+The Warrants expire as follows for the 2019 and 2021 Notes: Warrants to purchase 15.2 million shares expire over a period of 50 trading days beginning on December 27, 2018 and Warrants to purchase 10.6 million shares expire over a period of 50 trading days beginning on December 29, 2020.
+In connection with the 2023 Notes, Warrants to purchase 9.7 million shares expire over a period of 50 trading days beginning on June 26, 2023.
 The Warrants are exercisable only upon expiration.
 For each Warrant that is exercised, we will deliver to the holder a number of shares of our common stock equal to the amount by which the settlement price exceeds the exercise price, divided by the settlement price, plus cash in lieu of any fractional shares.
 The Warrants could separately have a dilutive effect on shares of our common stock to the extent that the market value per share of our common stock exceeds the applicable exercise price of the Warrants (as measured under the terms of the Warrants).